Estimate reading time: 3 minutes

 The broad, existential threat is becoming more tangible.
 People are seeing fires, seeing floods… I’m not sure I agree with the thought that when faced with a very difficult problem, humans are paralyzed.
 I think we’re capable of engaging a big problem and not being scared.
 That goes against Americanness—we’re not scared of big, scary things; we take them on.

-Suston: What can people do right now, today?
+Suston: What can people do right now about climate change, today?

 Businesses have great power in the United States.
 And almost without exception, they’re not speaking out on climate to their customers, elected officials or the government.
 These people can push other companies and their trade groups to elevate this issue and stop talking about public lands.
 Public lands will be sacrificed if we fail to solve climate.